muhanzhang/IGMC/README.md

 About
 -----

-IGPL is an inductive learning framework that learns graph structure features for recommender systems.
-Graph structure features are some repeated structure patterns related to ratings.
+IGPL is an inductive learning framework for recommender systems which uses graph structure features to make predictions.
+Graph structure features are some structure patterns related to ratings.
 For example, if a user $u_0$ likes an item $v_0$, we may expect to see very often that $v_0$ is also liked by some other user $u_1$ who shares a similar taste to $u_0$.
 By similar taste, we mean $u_1$ and $u_0$ have together both liked some other item $v_1$.
-In the bipartite graph, such a pattern is realized as a _like_ path connecting $(u_0,v_1,u_1,v_0)$.
+In the bipartite graph built from the rating matrix, such a pattern is realized as a _like_ path connecting $(u_0,v_1,u_1,v_0)$.
 If there are many such paths between $u_0$ and $v_0$, we may infer that $u_0$ is highly likely to like $v_0$.
+Such paths are exactly some graph structure features useful for rating prediction.

+Instead of using predefined graph structure features, IGPL learns general graph structure features from local enclosing subgraphs around ratings based on a graph neural network (GNN).
+In other words, these local enclosing subgraphs around ratings are used as these ratings' characteristic graph representations which are directly fed to a GNN to make predictions.
+This idea has been successfully used in [link prediction](https://github.com/muhanzhang/SEAL).
+This work proves its effectiveness for recommender systems.

-Such paths are exactly graph structure features useful for rating prediction.
-IGPL learns general graph structure features from local subgraphs around ratings based on a graph neural network (GNN).
-Different from transductive matrix factorization methods, the model learned by IGPL is inductive, meaning it can be applied to unseen users and items and can be transferred to new tasks.
-IGPL has achieved new state-of-the-art results on several benchmark datasets, outperforming other GNN approaches such as GC-MC and sRGCNN.
+IGPL is completely different from transductive matrix factorization methods, where the learned latent features are associated with specific users/items and thus not generalizable to unseen ones.
+The model learned by IGPL is inductive, meaning that it can be applied to unseen users and items and can be transferred to new tasks.
+IGPL achieves state-of-the-art results on several benchmark datasets, outperforming other GNN approaches such as GC-MC and sRGCNN.

-Installation
+Requirements
 ------------

+Tested with Python 3.6, Pytorch 1.0.0.

 Install [PyTorch](https://pytorch.org/) >= 1.0.0

 Install [PyTorch_Geometric](https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html)

+Other required python libraries: numpy, scipy, pandas, h5py, networkx, tqdm etc.

 Usages
 ------